csci1710/book/book/src/chapters/intro_modeling/intro_modeling_1.md

 # Introduction to Modeling (Part 1)

 <!-- FLOW:
-  - Monday: get to boards, wellformed, winning
+  - Monday: get to boards, wellformed, example
-  - Wednesday: get to at least one possible move predicate, initial state
+  - Wednesday: winning, at least one possible move predicate, initial state
   - Friday: steps -- do we want to do finite traces yet or not? -->

 Today's livecode is [here](./intro_modeling_ttt_1.frg).